meleu/tdd-ruby/ruby-tooling.md

 ## Linter and Formatter

-[RuboCop](https://rubocop.org) and [StandardRB](https://github.com/standardrb/standard) are two popular linters and formatters fro Ruby.
+[RuboCop](https://rubocop.org) and [StandardRB](https://github.com/standardrb/standard) are two popular linters and formatters for Ruby.
 I recommend StandardRB, as it's simpler and has less things to configure.

 If you have one of these linters and formatters configured in your editor, just be mindful that it can sometimes change your code in a way you don't want (e.g.: delete a variable that you don't use *yet*).